What Is the Minimum Car Insurance Required in Texas?

 When you’ve incurred losses due to a car accident caused by another driver and issues about insurance coverage arise, get the legal help you need to evaluate your options.
 Contact the Law Offices of Troy A. Brookover today for a free, no-obligation case evaluation.
 We can review the accident and discuss the avenues available to you to seek compensation for your medical expenses, lost income, and pain and suffering.

 Troy Brookover was born and raised in San Antonio.
-He established the Law Offices of Troy A. Brookover so that he could make a difference in the community and help accident victims recover compensation to get back on their feet after being injured by someone else’s negligence.
+He established Law Offices of Troy A. Brookover so that he could make a difference in the community and help accident victims recover compensation to get back on their feet after being injured by someone else’s negligence.
 He brings more than 30 years of legal experience to the table, which he leverages in every case.